rmartin1985/bootcamp-challenge-wk1/README.md

 When it came to refactoring the stylesheet, there were quite a few areas where the same exact code was written for mulitple parent and child elements.
 Instead of having them written out multiple times, I consolodated each of them in to one class and then was able to keep one set of code to style all of the elements at once.

 Lastly, I made sure that the links in the navigation section of the header element were all working correctly by linking the correct ids in the index.html to their respective sections.
-Also was able to make sure the font-style of the *seo* in the logo matched the markup while still being emphaised per the company's request.
+Also was able to make sure the font-style of the *seo* in the logo matched the markup while still being emphasized.

 ## Website Deployment on Github Pages